 6. Connect to Leadership Framework values and competencies: List which values and competencies from the Leadership Framework related to this work

 7. Reflection: You will need to write a brief reflection (min.
-2-3 statements).
+2-3 statements)

-Examples may include (not an exhaustive list):
+Examples (not an exhaustive list)

 • Adventure Learning Program Facilitators and Specialists